apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 - CAS CI builds are updated to ensure all web application types can be deployed successfully via external servlet containers.
 - System properties used during the build now use the proper Gradle API to respect the configuration cache.
+- Additional puppeteer tests to ensure authentication interrupts do function correctly with or without authentication warnings.

 ## Library Upgrades

 - JUnit
 - Apache Tomcat
 - Infinispan
+- JSON Smart